bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

 matches the blog.
 The database has already been fixed up so it can restore properly.

 `eb init` is idempotent, meaning you can run it again and again, and it doesn't hurt.
-If there is already an application defined in AWS with the name eb chooses, and with those options, it will do nothing.
+If there is already an application defined in AWS with the same name, and with those options, it will do nothing.
 If there is already an application with that name, `eb init` updates the application.

 In this project the "home dir" of the application is in the top of `best-practices/php-mysql-eb/src` and there's three scripts already